Nipsey Hussle was more of a movement than a musician

-LOS ANGELES — Hours after Nipsey Hussle was gunned down in Los Angeles’ Hyde Park neighborhood, Los Angeles Police Commissioner Steve Soboroff announced that he had been scheduled to meet with the rapper.
+LOS ANGELES - Hours after Nipsey Hussle was gunned down in the Hyde Park neighborhood, Los Angeles Police Commissioner Steve Soboroff announced that he had been scheduled to meet with the rapper.

-The Grammy-nominated rapper, a member of the Rollin 60s Neighborhood Crips, had requested the meeting, along with Jay-Z’s Roc Nation, the commissioner said.
+The Grammy-nominated rhymesmith, a member of the Rollin 60s Neighborhood Crips, had requested the meeting, along with Jay-Z's Roc Nation, the commissioner said.

 The reason?
 They wanted to speak with Soboroff and Los Angeles Police Chief Michel Moore "about ways he could help stop gang violence and help us help kids," Soboroff tweeted.
 "I'm so very sad."